liatdavid2/real-time-multi-domain-cyber-ai-platform/README.md

 This project is a multi-domain machine learning platform for cybersecurity, designed to train and deploy models across different domains such as:

-* Malware detection (static PE analysis – EMBER dataset)
+* Malware detection (static PE analysis – EMBER Dataset)
-* Network classification detection (streaming via Spark + Kafka)
+* Network classification detection (streaming via Spark + Kafka - UNSW-NB15 Dataset)

 The system supports modular training pipelines and allows selecting which domain to train using a unified interface.